jelsonjay/jelsonjay/README.md

 -----------------------------------------------------------

-I am passionate about everything related to web and iOS development.
-I spend much of my spare time learning and obsessing about the latest web & iOS technologies and contributing in the open source environment.
-I think it’s important to love what you do so the passion will continue to motivate and improve my skills.
+I’m Jelson J a Front-end Web Developer & Designer.
+I’m very passionate about everything related to web development, I spend much of my spare time learning and obsessing about the latest web technologies.
+I’m open to Job opportunities where I can contribute, learn and grow.
+I think it’s important to love doing what you do, so the passion will continue to motivate and improve my skills.

 ## I'm a Front-end Developer